Muswellbrook: Transport

 The New England Highway currently passes through the town.
 A route was selected for a bypass in 2006 but the Australian Government suspended the project in August 2008.
 Denman Road provides a connection to the Golden Highway.

 Rail

-The Muswellbrook railway station, is serviced by local (Newcastle to Scone) and long-distance rail (Sydney to Armidale and Moree) services.
+Muswellbrook railway station is served by local (Newcastle to Scone) and long-distance rail (Sydney to Armidale and Moree) services.
 Interstate coaches and local bus services also call at the station.

 Muswellbrook lies at the junction of the Main Northern railway line and the Merriwa line, part of a cross country rail line to Gulgong.
 As such, it formed an important junction, as well as serving the numerous coal mining sidings found within a short distance from the main station building.

 Popular culture

 The Steely Dan song "Black Friday" from the 1975 album Katy Lied contains the lyrics: